 Answers to these important questions and many more will be debated during a comprehensive analysis of the market and of the foreign investors’ perception of Romania in the years to come.

-Business Review proudly presents the 6 th edition of the Foreign Investors Summit, the most awaited event that brings together foreign business communities, state authorities and diplomats.
-Join us, professionals across the main industries, the exceptional line-up of speakers and representatives of major FDIs in our country, for a discussion on leadership and ways to build a brighter and more sustainable future for Romania.
+Business Review proudly presents the 6th edition of the Foreign Investors Summit, the most awaited event that brings together foreign business communities, state authorities and diplomats.
+Join us, professionals across the main industries, an exceptional line-up of speakers and representatives of major FDIs in our country, for a discussion on leadership and ways to build a brighter and more sustainable future for Romania.

 Poland recently attained the developed economy status, thus creating a precedent for other Eastern European peers to follow.
 When should we expect Romania to go from an emerging to a developed market and what should be done for that purpose?

 •2019 has been a record-breaking year for M&A on the Romanian real-estate market, with multiple transactions above EUR 100 million.
 Does this mean that we can talk about a mature market, at least in the office sector?